Octopus AIM VCTs – Breedon

 VCT shares are traded on the London Stock Exchange.
 Similar to investment trusts, the share price can fluctuate and can be different from the VCT’s net asset value (NAV), i.e. the value of the VCT’s underlying investments.
 The difference between the share price of a VCT, and its net asset value per share, is called a discount.

-Based on data from Morningstar, the average discount to NAV as at 30 June 2024 was -4.6%.
-Over the previous five years the average discount to NAV was -5.2%.
+Based on data from Morningstar, the average discount to NAV as at 31 December 2025 was -4.0%.
+Over the previous five years the average discount to NAV was -5.1%.

-The discount history is based on the closing share price of the VCT sat the end of each month, divided by the latest net asset value at the time.
+The discount history is based on the closing share price of the VCTs at the end of each month, divided by the latest net asset value at the time.
 Past performance is not a guide to the future.
 Investors looking to sell their VCT shares may get a better price using the VCTs’ share buyback facilities, although this is not guaranteed.

 Risks – important